Multicast Scheduling over Multiple Channels: A Distribution-Embedding Deep Reinforcement Learning Method: Introduction

 \subsection{Main contributions}

-This paper studies a general multicast scheduling problem in the cellular networks: a) multiple MUs randomly request multiple messages, which are stored at the BS in advance with the cache technique \cite{2020-joint, mdp_2}; b) multiple channels are available for multicast transmissions at the BS; c) the multicasting of different sizes of messages over different channels consumes different time durations, i.e., asynchronous multicasting. d) the optimal multicast scheduling policy is supposed to strike the optimal tradeoff between the energy efficiency and the latency penalty.
-We summarize our contributions as follows: \begin{itemize} \item We formulate the multicast scheduling problem as an infinite-horizon MDP, which is challenging due to the large discrete action space, multiple time-varying constraints, and multiple time-invariant constraints.
-To address these challenges, we convert this problem into an equivalent Markov game and propose the distribution-embedding multi-agent proximal policy optimization (DE-MAPPO) to efficiently solve it, which consists of a modified MAPPO and a distribution-embedding module.
-The modified MAPPO adopts the structure proposed in \cite{liran1} and is capable to address the large discrete action space issue and time-varying constraints.
-The proposed distribution-embedding module modifies the output distribution of MAPPO iteratively to address the time-invariant issue and achieves better convergence performance than the conventional action-embedding approach. \item We derive a performance upper bound for the considered MDP, which works as the performance benchmark to evaluate the proposed DE-MAPPO.
-First, we prove that the time-varying constraints in the MDP problem can be simplified as a set of time-invariant constraints, which reveal the statistical features of the policies satisfying the time-varying constraints.
-Then, we convert the simplified problem into a two-step optimization problem: The first step minimizes the latency penalty and is decomposed into multiple independent subproblems, which can be formulated as simple MDPs and can be solved by vanilla deep Q network (DQN) or optimal stopping rule; the second step jointly minimizes the energy consumption and the latency penalty and is formulated as a naive constrained maximization problem, which is solved by integer programming or Lagrange multiplier technique.
-Solving the optimizations of the two steps gives the performance benchmark. \end{itemize}
+This paper studies a general time-slotted multicast scheduling problem in cellular networks with one BS and multiple MUs.
+Specifically, the BS employs caching techniques to store multiple messages of various sizes \cite{2020-joint, mdp_2}, and the MUs randomly send request for downloading these messages from the BS.
+To serve these MUs, the BS utilizes multiple channels to multicast the messages, and adopts a multicast scheduling policy to determine which message is multicasted over each channel.
+Furthermore, we take into account the asynchronous nature of multicast transmission, where the multicasting of different messages over different channels incurs various transmission durations.
+The objective of this paper is to develop a multicast scheduling policy at the BS that jointly optimizes the average energy consumption and average latency penalty in the cellular network.
+We summarize our contributions as follows: \begin{itemize} \item We analyze the dynamics of the multicast scheduling problem and derive the formulations for both the energy consumption and latency penalty.
+We also formulate two series of constraints inherent to the problem: the first series enforces the occupation rule for channel allocation, and the second series regulates the multicasting rule for message transmission.
+Then, we formulate the multicast scheduling problem as an infinite-horizon MDP, which is challenging due to the large discrete action space, multiple time-varying constraints, and multiple time-invariant constraints. \item To address the above challenges, we convert the MDP problem into an equivalent Markov game and propose the distribution-embedding multi-agent proximal policy optimization (DE-MAPPO) to efficiently solve it, which consists of a modified MAPPO and a distribution-embedding module.
+The modified MAPPO utilized adapted actor networks and an enhanced method for calculating probability ratio during offline training to tackle the challenges of large discrete action spaces and time-varying constraints.
+The proposed distribution-embedding (DE) module modifies the output distribution of MAPPO iteratively to address the time-invariant issue and achieves better convergence performance than the conventional action-embedding approach. \item We derive an upper bound for the performance of the considered MDP, serving as a benchmark to evaluate the proposed DE-MAPPO.
+First, we simplify the MDP by relaxing its time-varying and time-invariant constraints and recasting it as a two-step optimization problem.
+Then, we utilize either vanilla deep Q network (DQN) or optimal stopping technique to solve the first-step optimization, and employ either integer programming or the Lagrange multiplier technique to solve the second-step one. \end{itemize}